ddsbook/blog/2014/drafts/building-security-dashboards-with-r-and-shiny-shinydashboard.md

 The `output$infocon` is tied to the `uiOutput("infocon")` in the `dashboardBody` and the setup code grabs the JSON from the DSheild API and ensures the right color and label is used for the `valueBox` (I'm not entirely thrilled with the built-in color choices, but they can be customzed through CSS settings and we'll cover that in a later post, too).

-The remaning two section require finding the right HTML tags and extracting the con status from it, then tying the level to the right color:
+The remaning two section require finding the right HTML tags and extracting the con status from it, then tying the level to the right color.
+I use both CSS & XPath selectors in the following examples just to show how flexible the `rvest` package is (and I am a recovering XML/XSLT/XPath user):

     :::r
       output$threatcon <- renderUI({